Getting around Brazil

 There are extensive and economical bus services in all the main centres, often also with air-conditioned express executive coaches running airport-to-downtown shuttle services at premium fares.
 Buses in major cities, including Rio, are massively overcrowded in rush hour however, and crime is a common problem, particularly at night.

-São Paulo has a modern metro subway system, and Rio has a two-line metro.
+São Paulo has a modern metro subway system, and Rio has a three-line metro.
 Though both systems are relatively small, the trains are clean, safe, economical and reliable.
-Fares are generally regulated, with interchange links between key bus and metro/rail lines, for instance, on the MetroBus feeder bus linking the Rio metro with Copacabana.
+Fares are generally regulated, with interchange links between key bus and metro/rail lines, for instance on the MetroBus feeder bus linking the Rio metro with Copacabana.

 Passenger rail connections in Brazil are virtually non-existent, apart from a few inner-city commuter lines in São Paulo and Rio de Janeiro.
 A few scenic tourist lines still run, notably the Serra Verde Express (www.serraverdeexpress.com.br) operating services from Curitiba to Morretes in Paraná, and from Campo Grande to Miranda in the Pantanal.